philiagus/figment-container/doc/Configuration.md

 This example splits its code in multiple files, which is the recommended way of doing things.

+This example assumes, that you have the following packages installed as well:

+- **philiagus/figment-http**: route and handle HTTP requests
+- **philiagus/figment-cli**: implement and invoke CLI commands

 Your project will (in most cases) have the following structure:

 Files marked `[I]` should be excluded from your revision tracking (.gitignore).